Judopay/JudoKitObjC/README.md

 ## Next steps

-Judo's Objective-C SDK supports a range of customization options.
+Judopay's Objective-C SDK supports a range of customization options.
 For more information on using Judopay for iOS see our [wiki documentation](https://github.com/JudoPay/JudoKitObjC/wiki/) or [API reference](https://judopay.github.io/JudoKitObjC).